-The medialibrary will shave off some kilobyes of the converted images by running them through a chain of various image optimization tools.
+The media library will shave off some kilobytes of the converted images by running them through a chain of various image optimization tools.

 The optimization will only be applied on converted images, the package will not modify your original files.
 If you want to avoid optimization of a conversion just tack

 nonOptimized to the conversion.

 public function registerMediaConversions(Media $media = null): void